Bhagwan06/Convenience-Store-JS/README.md

 - **HTML**: For structuring the webpage.
 - **CSS**: For styling the webpage.
-- **JavaScript**: For adding interactivity and search functionality.
+- **JavaScript**: This is for adding interactivity and search functionality.

 ## How to Use